 About

-I am a Ph.D. student in Carnegie Mellon’s Statistics and Data Science department.
-Before that, I attended Pomona College in Claremont, California, where I graduated with a double major in mathematics and philosophy in Spring 2024.
-At Pomona, I primarily conducted research with Jo Hardin, working on projects in both statistical genomics and data science ethics pedagogy.
+I am a PhD student in Carnegie Mellon’s Statistics and Data Science department.
+In May 2024, I graduated magna cum laude from Pomona College with a double major in mathematics and philosophy.
+At Pomona, I primarily worked with Jo Hardin, conducting research in both statistical genomics and data science ethics pedagogy.

 Another primary interest of mine is philosophy, particularly (feminist) philosophy of science, ethics, and (social) epistemology.
-I hope to stay engaged in philosophy and, with that, work to understand the ethical dimensions of statistical technologies while completing my Ph.D. at Carnegie Mellon.
+I hope to stay engaged in philosophy and, with that, work to better understand and grapple with the ethical dimensions of statistical technologies while completing my PhD.

-• Analyzing Statistics Students’ Writing Before and After the Emergence of Large Language Models (in collaboration with my cohort-mate, Erin Franke)
+• Analyzing Statistics Students’ Writing Before and After the Emergence of Large Language Models (in collaboration with Erin Franke) – presented progress during the Research Satellite at USCOTS 2025.

-• Teaching Data Cleaning and Wrangling with the data.table R Package (also with Erin Franke)
+• Teaching Data Cleaning and Wrangling with R’s data.table Package (also in collaboration with Erin Franke) – presented at the Poster and Beyond Session at USCOTS 2025.

 Education